 If there are brackets given in any expression, then it should be simplified first.
 When there is no bracket present, then the algebraic expressions can also be solved by applying division and multiplication and then addition and subtraction, similar to the BODMAS rule.

 For a clear idea on this, let us take the expression 2x+1.
 Now, if x = 1, the value of expression would be 3.
 If x = 2, the value will be 5 and so on.
 The value of the expression is dependent on the value of the variable.
 And if we have 2(x+1), then we will not get the same answer as we got earlier.
 Here, if we put x =1, then it gives 2(1+1) = 4.
 So, we can see the difference when we use brackets in expressions.

 Variable: The unknown quantity used in algebraic expressions, such as x, y, z, a, b, etc.

-Coefficient: The value attached with the variable is the coefficient of it.
+Coefficient: The value attached to the variable is its coefficient of it.
 For example, for 3x, the coefficient is 3

 Monomial: An expression with one term.
 For example, 4x, 5y, 6z

 Binomial: An expression with two terms.
 For example, 4x+4, 5y+y, 6z+z

 Trinomial: An expression with three terms.
 For example, 4x2+4x+1

 Let us solve some problems here based on the multiplication of different types of algebraic expressions.